Upcoming Events

 6:00 pm–8:00 pm

-This presentation builds from Garfinkel and Waynberg’s years-long research on the impact of CETA funding on the arts and culture sector across the nation.
+This presentation built from Garfinkel and Waynberg’s years-long research on the impact of CETA funding on the arts and culture sector across the nation.
 The project began with the 2021 two-venue exhibition ART/WORK: How the Government-Funded CETA Jobs Program Put Artists to Work (more info here).

 As Co-Director of City Lore and the Director of City Lore’s Place Matters program, Molly Garfinkel (she/her) leads initiatives related to cultural resource management, public history, exhibition curation, public education, historic preservation, and traditional arts presentation.
 Her research explores Western and non-Western building traditions, theories of cultural landscapes, cultural policy, and histories of urbanism and city planning.
 Molly has published articles in the University of Oregon’s CultureWork Broadside, Voices, The Journal of New York Folklore, the University of Pennsylvania’s LA+ Design Journal, the Journal of American Folklore, and with the National Endowment for the Arts’ Office of Research & Analysis.
 Her research into CETA’s impact on the cultural workforce began in 2017, and in 2021, she co-curated the exhibition ART/WORK: How the Government-Funded CETA Jobs Program Put Artists to Work with Jodi Waynberg.
 Garfinkel is a recipient of the 2024 NY State Historic Preservation Award for successfully nominating New York City’s Puerto Rican casitas to the NY State Register of Historic Places.
 She holds a B.A. in Art History from Wesleyan University and an M.A. in Architectural History from the University of Virginia.